Down but not out: properties of the molecular gas in the stripped Virgo Cluster early-type galaxy NGC4526: Line fluxes and ratios

 The \thirco/\ceighto\ line ratios in NGC~4526 are not particularly unusual, as they range from 4.7$\pm$0.3 to 8.7$\pm$1.8, and they fall near the median of the values observed in other nearby galaxies (Figure \ref{fig:lir}).
 But unlike \tweco/\thirco, the \tweco/\ceighto\ and \thirco/\ceighto\ line ratios have significant radial structure.
 Figure \ref{scatterplot} shows that the ratios involving \ceighto\ rise by a factor of 1.8 over this compact disk.
 The figure also identifies the location of the bright molecular ring, and the gradients in the \ceighto\ ratios are markedly larger exterior to the ring than they are interior to the ring.
 Thus the rise from \thirco/\ceighto\ = 5 to 9 occurs over the radial range of 0.4 to 1.0 kpc.
 For comparison, the same rise in the Milky Way \thirco/\ceighto(1$-$0) line ratios occurs over a radial range of about 6 to 12 kpc \citep{wouterloot}.
 Additional comparisons to other spiral galaxies are discussed in more detail in Section \ref{sec:disc_radial}.

 Resolved measurements of the \tweco(2$-$1)/(1$-$0) line ratio mostly range between 0.4 and 0.7 (Figure \ref{scatterplot2}).
-These values are very typical for spiral galaxies \citep{leroy_jlevels}.
+These values are very typical for spiral galaxies \citep{leroy_jlevels,vertico}.
 Indeed, the star formation efficiency of the molecular gas in NGC~4526 is consistent with values in many of those spiral galaxies even though its gas content is lower than most of them.
 Evidence for any spatial variations in the (2$-$1)/(1$-$0) line ratio is not compelling; the ratio might be slightly elevated towards the nucleus, but because of the uncertainty associated with continuum subtraction in the (2$-$1) data (Appendix \ref{carmadata}), the issue should be re-evaluated with new data.
+Like NGC~4526, many spirals show small radial variations in the (2$-$1)/(1$-$0) line ratio, and sometimes the spirals show arm/interarm variations \citep{denbrok21,denbrok22}.